 Today, the Kahului Airport covers 1,391 acres on the northern edge of land between Haleakala and the West Maui Mountain Range and hosts commuter planes, air taxis, scenic tour operations, and general aviation operations, including a separate location for helicopters.
 Approximately 7,000 passengers per day utilize the airport.
 Some of the carriers that service the facility include American, Delta, Virgin America, Hawaiian Airlines, Air Canada, United, Alaska Airlines, and Mokulele Airlines.

-Kahului Airport has a number of amenities for the comfort and convenience of travelers: newsstand, bar and grill, jewelry shop, souvenir shops, lei shops, coffee shops, several ATMs, and a snack wagon.
+Kahului Airport has a number of amenities for the comfort and convenience of travelers: a newsstand, bar and grill, jewelry shop, souvenir shops, lei shops, coffee shops, several ATMs, and a snack wagon.
 There are also Visitor Information Staff available to assist travelers with questions or concerns they may have.

 There are several options to get to or from Kahului Airport.
 Taxis are located in front of the baggage claim area and are readily available.
-Renting a car is another easy option, as there are eight rental car companies on the grounds, in a building just past the end of baggage claim.
+Renting a car is another easy option, as there are eight rental car companies on the grounds, in a building just past the end of the baggage claim.
 The car rental shuttles stop right behind this building.
-There is also an airport shuttle service which operates one-way and round-trip services between the airport and several hotels.
+There is also an airport shuttle service that operates one-way and round-trip services between the airport and several hotels.
 The Shuttle Service Counter can be found in the baggage claim area.
 Additionally, several pre-arranged ground transportation providers service the airport.

 If you'll be taking public transportation, there are bus stops along the front of the terminal; however, service is somewhat limited.
 Ample public parking is available across from the passenger terminal.
 The cell phone lot is located curbside along Hemaloa Street and is free of charge for up to an hour.
 In addition, there are reserved spaces for electric cars in the main lot, as well as a vehicle charging station.
 Parking for these vehicles is free with designated electric vehicle plates.